By Joanne Clark

 Updates: Please see the FPMT’s Official Updates List: Updates Regarding Dagri Rinpoche – May 24, 2019

-An important Update: FPMT will run an independent investigation: Update Nov.
+Update: FPMT will run an independent investigation: Update Nov.
 14, 2019 by International Office and FPMT Inc. Board of Directors

 For those of us who have held hope that the Foundation For the Preservation of the Mahayana Tradition (FPMT) might provide some leadership in resolving troubles of abuse within Western Tibetan Buddhist Centres, this has been a hard week.
 We have held hope because the FPMT’s code of ethics, signed by all teachers teaching at FPMT centres, has demonstrated a clarity about students’ needs not seen in other Tibetan Buddhist institutions.